-In the Shadow & Light of the Archive: A Day Symposium
+Symposium: In the Shadow & Light of the Archive

 Through four different and thought provoking events the speakers and those attending the symposium will take part in a deep reflection on the meaning of the Institute’s work and history.
-Situated at its heart is the work to catalogue the Institute’s archive, what it means for this unique document of social history to be made publically available for society at large and those of us working as Tavistock practitioners today.
+Situated at its heart is the work to catalogue the Institute’s archive, what it means for this unique document of social history to be made publicly available for society at large and those of us working as Tavistock practitioners today.
 The opening up of the archive as moving from the shadows of our forebears to standing on the shoulders of giants.

 The selection methods devised during wartime were soon taken up by commercial enterprises, most notably by Unilever Ltd., one of the largest companies for consumer goods.
 There, “managing” became a general and distinct ability, irrespective of any specific subject.
 Management candidates were to be assessed regarding their future potential rather than their record or skills.
 “Managing” became deeply intertwined with managing (and improving) oneself and relating to others – and these qualities could be determined with the Tavistock’s psychological techniques.

 We trace the emergence and significance of those techniques from wartime-work to early forms of what nowadays would be called “assessment centres”.

 Daniel Monninger Daniel Monninger works on a PhD on the history of the Tavistock Institute of Human Relations and its influence on the field of work and on conceptions of working people.
 He is based at the Max Planck Institute for the Study of Societies in Cologne, Germany.

 Alice White Alice White completed a PhD titled ‘From the Science of Selection to Psychologising Civvy Street: The Tavistock Group, 1939-1948’ and graduated from the University of Kent in 2016.
 She now works as a Research Engagement Consultant at Wellcome Library, London.